kevingerkens/gitfx/README.md

 ## Get Started

 ### For the effect classification:
-1.Navigate to the Classification folder and execute the x script
+1.Navigate to the Classification folder and execute the clf.bat script

 ### For the parameter estimation: